AshAvalanche/ansible-avalanche-collection/roles/subnet/README.md

 # nuttymoon.avalanche.subnet

-This Ansible role allows to create Avalanche subnets.
+This Ansible role allows to create an Avalanche subnet.

 ## Role variables